fsprojects/Paket/docs/content/faq.md

     }

 The reason is simply that even if we would support PowerShell on Windows we can't access the Visual Studio project system.
 Paket is a command line tool and doesn't run inside of Visual Studio.
-There is no way to make this work – and even NuGet.exe can't do it in command line mode.
+There is no reasonable way to make this work – and even NuGet.exe can't do it in command line mode.

 Instead we encourage the .NET community to use a declarative install process and we will help to fix this in the affected packages.